chiefbiiko/dynamodb/README.md

 const result = await dyno.listTables();
 ```

 The client config can be omitted entirely when calling `createClient`.
-If that is the case the config will be derived from the environment and filesystem, in that order.
+If that is the case the config will be derived from the environment and filesystem, in that order, using [`get-aws-config`](https://github.com/chiefbiiko/get-aws-config).

 Prefer using temporary credentials and a session token.